cdelcastillo21/taccjm/README.rst

 Initializing
 ------------

 Initializing a TACC connection requires logging in, but once logged, the connection is kept alive by the TACC Job Manager server that runs locally on your machine.
+Note the JM_ID is a user specified value (to be made an optional parameter in later versions).

 .. image:: docs/vids/init.gif
   :width: 700